winesapOS/winesapOS/CONTRIBUTING.md

 ### Build Packages for winesapOS Repository

 A container and script are provided to pre-build important AUR packages for winesapOS.
+If using a distribution that has SELinux in enforcing mode, set it to permissive first.

 ```
+sudo setenforce 0
 cd scripts/repo/
 sudo docker build --pull --no-cache --tag ekultails/winesapos-build-repo:latest .
 mkdir /tmp/winesapos-build-repo